-There are very few who dislike strawberries, I know only two such people.
-I love everything about them, from texture, to smell, to taste.
+There are very few who dislike strawberries.
+I love everything about them, from texture, to smell, and taste.
 Painters also love the way they look, red and tiny they make the perfect object to study for still lifes.
 Enjoy the feast!

-Here you can read the story of Hokusai’s famous The Great Wave in greater detail!
+Here you can read the story of Katsushika Hokusai’s famous The Great Wave in greater detail!

 Would you believe that this work was painted by Marc Chagall?
 He is best known for his dreamy and surreal visions of childhood.

 3. Lucian Freud

 Lucian Freud painted this life-size strawberry still life at the height of his fascination with the Old Masters.
 Indeed, he was so passionate that the then-director of the National Gallery, Neil MacGregor, granted him 24/7 access so that he could enjoy the peace and quiet with his easel after midnight.
 This work was painted as a gift to Ann Rothermere who was Freud’s patron and close friend.
 So close that Rothermere’s lover, Ian Fleming, was jealous, but then they married in 1952.

 4. Zinaida Serebriakova

 Zinaida Serebriakova was one of the very first women artists with academic accomplishments in Russia.
 Read here the story of this brilliant artist and her works.

 5. Felix Vallotton

 6. Pierre-Auguste Renoir